App version: 0.1.0

 Nonrecourse Loan Laws

 Several U.S. states have laws restricting when a creditor is permitted to obtain a deficiency judgment.
-Banks in those nonrecourse states may foreclose on a property if the borrower defaults on a mortgage but may be limited from taking further action.When a default occurs on a secured loan, the outstanding loan balance in some cases may be greater than the fair market value of the borrower’s collateral.
+Banks in those nonrecourse states may foreclose on a property if the borrower defaults on a mortgage, but they may be limited from taking further action.When a default occurs on a secured loan, the outstanding loan balance may be greater than the fair market value of the borrower’s collateral.
 Deficiency judgments generally give lenders the ability to seize the collateral and pursue additional compensation from delinquent borrowers until recovering all losses.Nonrecourse states with major restrictions against deficiency judgments include the following:

 • Alaska